epomatti/aws-elastic-beanstalk-worker-app/README.md

 npm run dev
 ```

-Send POST requests to localhost:8080
+Send POST requests to localhost:8080 with the body being the message payload.

 ---